-The combined post-separation value ofshare[s] of Fortive common stock andshare[s] ofRalliant common stock may not equal or exceed the pre-distribution value ofshare[s] of Fortivecommon stock.
+The combined post-separation value of one share of Fortive common stock and one-third of a share of Ralliant common stock may not equal or exceed the pre-distribution value of one share of Fortive common stock.

 As a result of the separation, we expect the trading price of shares of Fortive common stock immediately following the separation to be different from the "regular-way" trading price of Fortive common shares immediately prior to the separation because the trading price will no longer reflect the value of Ralliant.
-There can be no assurance that the aggregate market value of share[s] of Fortive common stock and shares of Ralliant common stock following the separation will be higher than, lower than or the same as the market value of a share of Fortive common stock if the separation did not occur.
+There can be no assurance that the aggregate market value of one share of Fortive common stock and one-third of a share of Ralliant common stock following the separation will be higher than, lower than or the same as the market value of a share of Fortive common stock if the separation did not occur.